StorkST/CoreRussianVerbs/README.md

 * Completing Metadata "Conjugation groups" and "Suffix"

-* Having a Github webpage displaying the verbs table (using for example [MUI-Datatables](https://github.com/gregnb/mui-datatables))

 * Creating special cheat-sheets (for learning conjugation groups, suffix, verbal adjectives, imperfective of perfective forms...)

-* Feel free to make Pull Requests to add new columns and information about verbs (Translation, Metadata...)
+Feel free to make Pull Requests to add new columns and information about verbs (Translation, Metadata...)